aureus123/catalogs/tycho2/README.md

 ### Shortcomings of the current approach

 Since all identifications are performed just by angular distance thresholds, misidentifications might happen.
-On the other hand, some BD/SD stars are missing since they are only obtained from PPM (in northern hemisphere, it happens from declination +20 and above; in southern hemisphere, it happens from declination -22 and above).
+On the other hand, some BD stars are missing in the southern hemisphere (only BD coming from PPM are considered).
-Files *cross_gc.cpp* and *cross_south.cpp* do the cross-identifications between PPM/CD/CPD and UA/GC/ZC/OA/U/G/G2.
+Files *cross_gc.cpp* and *cross_south.cpp* do the cross-identifications between PPM/CD/CPD and UA/L/Lal/GC/ZC/OA/U/G/G2.

 Other further improvements (not done yet) might be to use a better cross-identification algorithm, e.g. that maximizes likelihood between positions